meribold/meribold.org/_posts/2017-10-20-survey-of-cpu-caches.md

 completely hide the main memory latency.
 This is not quite what we observed because the CPU performs little enough work for memory bandwidth to become the bottleneck.
-[Adding][github-seq-access-times-source] some expensive operations like integer divisions every loop iteration changes that and effectively levels the cycles spent per iteration across all working set sizes:
+[Adding][github-seq-access-times-source] some expensive operations like integer divisions every loop iteration changes that and effectively levels the cycles spent across all working set sizes:

 [github-seq-access-times-source]: https://github.com/meribold/cache-seminar-paper/blob/a32597fbb2c37c52d54a9b87194cc17760ffbc11/seq-access-times/access-times.c#L27-L29